qqqlab/madflight/readme.md

 ***M**anless **A**erial **D**evice*

 This is a 1500 line Arduino ESP32 & RP2040 flight controller, forked from [dRehmFlight](https://github.com/nickrehm/dRehmFlight).
+A working flight controller can be build for under $10 from readily available development boards and sensor breakout boards.
+Ideal if you want to try out new flight control concepts, without first having to setup a build environment and without having to read through thousands lines of code to find the spot where you want to change something.

+`madflight.ini` is a demo program for a quadcopter, but can be easily adapted to control your plane or VTOL craft.
+The source code has extensive documentation explaning what the settings and functions do.

+The source code is tested on ESP32 and RP2040 microcontrollers with the Arduino IDE.
+It mainly uses plain Arduino functionality: Serial, Wire, and SPI.
+A custom controller dependen library is used for PWM.
+Therefor, it can fairly easily ported to other 32 bit microcontrollers that support the Arduino framework.
+Also porting to other build environments like PlatformIO or CMake should not be a huge effort.

 <img src="doc/img/madflight RP2040 flight controller.jpeg" title="madflight RP2040 flight controller" width="25%" /> <img src="doc/img/madflight drone.jpeg" title="madflight drone" width="19.6%" /> <img src="doc/img/madflight ESP32 flight controller.jpeg" title="madflight ESP32 flight controller" width="19.1%" />